 At its core, feijoada is pork and beans.
 In fact, its name is derived from feijão, which is Portuguese for beans.
 It is considered Luso soul food and is served in Portuguese speaking households throughout the world – Macau, Angola, Cape Verde, Guinea-Bissau, Mozambique, Goa, India and Brazil.
 So delicious, that it is considered Brazil’s national dish.
-So versatile that there are countless variations which use local ingredients – the Trás-os-Montes region of Portugal uses red kidney beans and cabbage, where Minho uses white beans and chouriço (Portuguese smoked sausage), and Brazil’s version is famous for using
+So versatile that there are countless variations which use local ingredients – the Trás-os-Montes region of Portugal uses red kidney beans and cabbage, where Minho uses white beans and chouriço (Portuguese smoked sausage), and Brazil’s version is famous for using black beans.

 This rustic meal was born in the rural areas of northern Portugal during the 15th century.
 Unlike the rich, who were privy to daily intakes of fresh meat, the common folk needed to salvage all parts of the animals they raised.
 After rationing it over time by means of salting and curing, meat would then be stewed with vegetables giving origin to the feijoada we know today.
 Although it is considered by many to be one of Portugal’s finest gifts to the taste buds of the world, it is rarely considered a delicacy pristine enough for fine restaurants.

 Cristina Da Costa, owner of Flor de Sal Restaurant has set out to change that.
 After inheriting her mother’s recipe, she has spent the past 15 years experimenting with different beans, meats and techniques to bring us the most refined, light version of what is typically a very heavy meal.

 We refuse to compromise on taste or quality.